zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 After installing Oracle Smart View for Office, you can create connections to Essbase.

-*TSteps o create a private connection to Essbase:*
+*Steps to create a private connection to Essbase:*

 1. In Excel, select the Smart View ribbon, and then click Panel.